dsambrano/good_coding_practices/_posts/2022-10-03-package_managers.md

 ### Windows

 Windows also has a few different options, but I will mention up front, I do not find them as useful compared to their MacOS, and especially Linux, counterparts.
+They are still worth trying out, especially because application management on Windows is a nightmare and viruses are plentiful, but I just wanted to set you expectations up front.
 First off is [chocolatey][], which I have used in the past.
 Additionally, there is winget which is installed by default.